 If all else fails, contact your mail router administrator to see if they can trace the emails to see if they are even making it to the mail router.

 I'm receiving the following error running MAILTOOL: "Error during initializing SSL.
 Permission Denied.
-RC(10) errno(3401)".
+RC(10) errno(3401)" or "Error initializing SSL Environment.
+RC(6003) Access to the key database is not allowed".
 What do I need to do to fix this?

 This is because the user that is making the request does not have the proper authorities to the SSL keyring files and/or directory that are located in the IFS.
 The keyring files (on most systems) can be found by using the following command: